-Learning Homework: Introduces a new concept of information to be used later in class.

-Learning Homework: An assignment that adds to a student's knowledge base that can be done independently.

-Reinforcing Homework: An assignment that strengthens a student's knowledge base.

-Assessment Homework: An assignment to be graded that helps guide instruction.

-Performance Homework: An assignment designed to allow the student an opportunity to demonstrate understanding and learning.
+Introductory Homework Introduce a new concept of information to be used later in class.
+Learning Homework An assignment that adds to a student's knowledge base that can be done independently.
+Reinforcing Homework An assignment that strengthens a student's knowledge base.
+Assessment Homework An assignment to be graded that helps guide instruction.
+Performance Homework An assignment designed to allow the student an opportunity to demonstrate understanding and learning.

 Although the Murrieta Valley Unified School District recognizes that quality is more important than quantity, the following guideline is suggested in our Board Policy: Grades 9-12 may have 75 - 120 minutes of homework up to four days per week.
 It should be noted that in grades 7 - 12, the homework time may vary according to type and number of subjects a student is taking.
+AP Courses also may require homework/reading beyond the four days per week.
+Many times, AP exams are given in the time period immediately following Spring Break, which will require students to study and prepare over spring vacation.

 Make-up Homework Policy: When a student is absent from school, it is his/her responsibility to contact teachers upon returning to school regarding make-up work.
 (The teacher can be contacted via email.
 The student may also refer to the syllabus or on-line teacher website.)
 The time allotted for making up missed work will vary depending on the circumstances surrounding the absence, the actual time out of school, and the teacher's classroom policy.
 The make-up policy for missing assignments when a student is not absent is at the discretion of the individual teacher.
 Please read individual teacher guidelines for their specific homework and late homework policies.
 Some teachers, although not all, accept late work, which may be turned in during the unit/chapter of study or within a specific time period with a penalty such as a reduced grade based upon the lateness of the assignment.
 Assignments may be corrected/resubmitted at the discretion of the teacher.
 Students are encouraged to correct/resubmit assignments when the opportunity arises.